WaelHamze/dyn365-ce-vsts-tasks/BuildTools/Xrm.CI.Framework.BuildTools/overview.md

 Added Tools Installer Task to improve efficieny and reduce extension size
 Added new task to upsert configuration records
 Improvements to Plugin Registration and Web Resource Tasks
 Updated to 9.0.2.4 SDK Assemblies and Tools

+**9.3.x**
+Added Task to manage Service Endpoints
+Added Task to Delete a Solution
+Added Synch mode for Solution Import Task
+Added Async mode for Apply Solution Task
+Update Configuration Records Task to support updating mutiple value fields

-For more information on changes between versions, check the commits on GitHub
+For more information on changes between versions, check the commits and releases on GitHub